camunda/camunda-docs-manual/content/user-guide/logging.md

 # SLF4J

-Most Camunda Modules, including the Camunda Engine, use [slf4j] as logging "facade".
+Most Camunda modules, including the Camunda Eegine, use [slf4j] as logging "facade".
 This allows users to direct logging output to the logging "backend" of their choice, such as [logback] or [log4j].

 ## Preconfigured Logging with a Shared Process Engine

-When installing Camunda as a shared process engine in an Application Server, Camunda logging is pre-configured.
+When installing Camunda as a shared process engine in an application server, Camunda logging is pre-configured.

 On all application servers except JBoss and Wildfly, logging is pre-configured using the slf4j-jdk14 bridge.
 This means that Camunda effectively re-directs all its logging to Java Util Logging.
-Both SLF4J API and the slf4j-jdk14 bridge are available in shared classpath which means that they are available in the classpath of all applications deployed on these servers.
+Both SLF4J API and the slf4j-jdk14 bridge are available in a shared classpath which means that they are available in the classpath of all applications deployed on these servers.

 On JBoss/Wildfly, logging is directed to the JBoss logging infrastructure.
-SLF4J API is not available in the classpath of custom applications by default.
+The SLF4J API is not available in the classpath of custom applications by default.

-## Adding a Logging Backend for Embedded use
+## Adding a Logging Backend for Embedded Use

-When using the Camunda Maven Modules in a custom application, only the [slf4j] API is pulled in transitively.
+When using the Camunda Maven modules in a custom application, only the [slf4j] API is pulled in transitively.
-If you do not provide any backend, nothing will be actually logged.
+If you do not provide any backend, nothing will actually be logged.

 In the following, we provide two alternative examples of how to set up logging.
 See the [SLF4J Documentation](slf4j-backends) for more detailed information on how to add a logging backend.

-### Example using Java Util Logging
+### Example Using Java Util Logging

 If you do not care for a specific logging backend, the simplest option is to direct logging to Java Util Logging by adding the following maven dependency: